stanleyqubit/MWSE/docs/source/guides/metadata.md

 ## Creating a Metadata File

-First, create a new file in the `Data Files` directory.
-For an MWSE mod, the name has to have the following name format: `"<mwse-module>-metadata.toml"`.
-For example, if your main.lua file is located in `"Data Files\MWSE\mods\g7\myMod\main.lua"`, then your metadata file must be named `"Data Files\g7.myMod-metadata.toml"`.
+First, create a new file in the `Data Files` directory called `"<Mod Name>-metadata.toml"` (for example, the metadata for the mod Ashfall would be called `"Ashfall-metadata.toml"`).
+While not necessary, it is recommended that the name of your metadata file matches the name of your `.ESP` file, if your mod has one.

+Now open your new file and enter the following sections.

-Metadata files are written in the TOML configuration file format.
-For more information on the TOML syntax, see the [TOML website](https://toml.io/en/).
+***NOTE:** Metadata files are written in the TOML configuration file format.
+It is highly recommended you use an IDE or text editor with TOML syntax highlighting, such as [VS Code](https://code.visualstudio.com/) or [notepad++](https://notepad-plus-plus.org/) to ensure your file is valid.
+For more information on the TOML syntax, see the [TOML website](https://toml.io/en/).*

 ## Package Section